 External Locus of Control

 The belief is that events in one’s life, whether good or bad, are caused by uncontrollable factors such as the environment, other people, or a higher power.

 Some common dialogues that you will be hearing from people who are affected by External locus of control

 - There is nothing I can do about my future.

 - Why should I even bother to try?

-- Whatever is meant to happen will happen if there is no point crying.
+- Whatever is meant to happen will happen if there is no point in crying.

 - Why does everything always happen to me?

-Self-pity, Sobbing, crying, cribbing about everything that’s happening but not happening in your life, and blame others for it.
+Self-pity, Sobbing, crying, cribbing about everything that’s happening but not happening in your life, and blaming others for it.